aserto-dev/express-jwt-aserto/README.md

 #### packageName argument

-By convention, Aserto policy package names are of the form `policyName.METHOD.path`.
+By convention, Aserto policy package names are of the form `policyRoot.METHOD.path`.
 By default, the package name will be inferred from the policy name, HTTP method, and route path:

-- `GET /api/users` --> `policyName.GET.api.users`
+- `GET /api/users` --> `policyRoot.GET.api.users`
-- `POST /api/users/:id` --> `policyName.POST.api.users.__id`
+- `POST /api/users/:id` --> `policyRoot.POST.api.users.__id`

 Passing in the `packageName` parameter into the `jwtAuthz()` function will override this behavior.